sams-tom/Multimodal-AUV/README.md

 ## 3. Retrain a Pre-trained Model on a New Dataset 🔄

-This example demonstrates how to fine-tune our pre-trained Multimodal AUV Bayesian Neural Network on your own custom dataset.
+This example demonstrates how to fine-tune our pre-trained Multimodal AUV Bayesian Neural Network (Found here: https://huggingface.co/sams-tom/multimodal-auv-bathy-bnn-classifier/tree/main/multimodal-bnn )  on your own custom dataset.
 Retraining allows you to adapt the model to specific environmental conditions or new benthic classes present in your data, leveraging the knowledge already learned by the pre-trained model.

 ### Prerequisites: